Haptic memory: Implicit

-Implicit memory can be referred to as the unconscious recollection of previously presented information.
+Implicit memory can be referred to as the subconscious recollection of previously presented information.
 This type of memory influences one's actions and behaviors without the individual having any awareness of its availability for explicit recall.
 Implicit memory has been linked to phenomena such as skill acquisition, priming, and classical conditioning.
 In some cases, tactile information is also remembered implicitly.
 Evidence for this comes from patients with damage to the right cerebral hemisphere, who, due to their brain damage, are unable to explicitly report any of the qualities of objects held in their left hand when another object is simultaneously presented in their right hand.
 Despite this fact, when the patients are asked to compare the characteristics of objects presented to either hand, their judgements are influenced by objects previously held in their right hand.
 This suggests that the patients have some memory for the properties of objects recently removed from their right hand that they are not consciously aware of, and that this memory is affecting their accuracy on subsequent tasks.
 Similar evidence has been found in healthy individuals of varying ages, and in patients with Alzheimer's disease.